Helping You Reach Fair Support Agreements

-Divorce poses many financial considerations and difficulties, not the least of which is determining how much child and spousal support may be involved.
+The financial impact of a divorce is one of the main concerns that people often have.
+Child support and spousal support need to be determined and factored into the full cost of the divorce.
 At The Schwab Law Firm, our attorneys have more than 60 years of collective experience helping clients in Terrebonne Parish and throughout southeast Louisiana determine accurate income and expenses to reach fair child and spousal support (also known as alimony) agreements.

 Understanding Louisiana Child Support Guidelines